nm-morais/DeMMon-thesis/notes.md

 FogTorch is a service deployment framework aimed at determining eligible deployments of an application over a given Fog infrastructure.
 The authors model the fog infrastructure, IoT applications and eligible deployments considering IoT devices and QoS constraints.

-### System Model:

 The authors model the Fog infrastructure as follows:

 * Cloud Data Centers: Cloud DCs are denoted by their location and software capabilities it provides.
 * Fog Nodes: A fog node has is a tuple which contains the location, hardware and software capabilities and the things directly reachable from it